mendersoftware/mender-docs/03.Artifacts/04.Modifying-a-storage-image/docs.md

 partitions Mender uses.
 The two Linux partitions in the middle, at device `.sdimg2` and `.sdimg3`, are the two rootfs partitions.

 First, we need to know the *sector size*.
-This is shown by the third line of the output:
+This is shown by the third line of the output, in bold below:

 > Units = sectors of 1 * 512 = **512** bytes

 The second piece of information we need is the *start sector* of the partition we want to mount.
 This is the second column in the output from `fdisk`.
-The start sector in bold below for our two rootfs partitions:
+The start sector is shown in bold below for our two rootfs partitions:

 > core-image-base-beaglebone.sdimg2           **49152**      316421      133635   83  Linux